Getting It Right

 Is this true/accurate?

-Think Rolling Stone and check your source of information.
+Check your source of information.
 “Sorry” does seem to be the hardest word.

 Does this convey the Clemson brand attributes?